iddocohen/vce_cloudinit/README.md

 Simplest way is to use ``mkisofs``/``geniosimage`` commands to create a compatible ISO for the VCE.
 This can be done under MacOS or Linux based machines (sorry Windows users).

-For MacOS users wondering "how to can I use the below genisoimage commands, when I only have mkisofs?!":
+For MacOS users wondering "how can I use the below genisoimage commands, if I only have mkisofs?!":

 ```sh
 brew install cdrtools